 Beauty in 2010s

 Since ancient times, beauty trends have often been a matter of public discord – should you try to whiten your skin?
 Should women be “allowed” to wear red lipsticks?
 Is it frowned upon for women to remove facial or eyebrow hair?
 And so on.

 However, as a huge step forward in society, beauty in 2010s was all about choice.
 A red lip is just as acceptable as a nude one.
-And for the first time, younger women can learn to do pro makeup and wear it everyday.
-We still have a long way to go, as many still consider a full face of makeup as a cry for attention, but at least a knowledge of makeup techniques is commonplace as of the end of 2010s.
+For the first time, younger women can easily learn to do pro makeup right at home – for free.
+And wear it everyday.
+We still have a long way to go, as many still consider a full face of makeup as a cry for attention.
+But at least a knowledge of makeup techniques is commonplace as of the end of 2010s.

 Contrarily, perhaps the most prominent beauty trend in 2010s fashion was no makeup makeup.
 A lot of emphasis was on skin and natural beauty, and showing off selective flaws like freckles.
 This became more common, especially as Korean skin care trends and glass skin became popular in the second-half of the decade.
-Young women, even in their pre-wrinkle ages, began to care about having an extensive skincare routine more so than ever before.
+Even in pre-wrinkle ages, women began to care about having an extensive skincare routine more so than ever before.